soulden1202/webflare-frontend/README.md

 If you don't have node installed yet please check out their main page: https://nodejs.org/en/download

-After npm is installed run, open a terminal at the location the project and run:
+After npm is installed, open a terminal at the location the project and run:
 `npm install`

 After that run: